 #8.
 CMOS Integrated Circuit:

-CMOS integrated circuits are most commonly used in different applications compared to FETs due to their capabilities such as low threshold voltage, low power consumption.
+CMOS integrated circuits are most commonly used in different applications compared to FETs due to their capabilities such as low threshold voltage, and low power consumption.
 CMOS IC consists of P-MOS and N-MOS devices that are built together on the same chip.
 The structure of this IC is a polysilicon gate which helps to reduce the threshold voltage of the device, thus allowing processing at low-voltage levels.

 #9.
 Voltage Regulator ICs: